Verinet-Org/.github/profile/README.md

 ## 🚀 Our Products

 ### 1. **VeriOS**
-“Windows manages task scheduling among hardware.
+“Operating systems manages task scheduling among hardware.
 VeriOS manages data scheduling among blockchains.”

 VeriOS is an open-source ERP framework designed for every individual and organization.
 It captures structured business and financial data (HR, payroll, inventory, accounting, etc.) in a consistent format and anchors it to blockchain-based decentralized ledgers.